zuozhenggh/learning-library/data-management-library/security/data-safe/enable-data-safe-create-compartment/enable-data-safe-create-compartment.md

 In this lab, you'll:

-- Enable Oracle Data Safe
+- Enable Oracle Data Safe in a region of your tenancy
-- Create a compartment
+- Create a compartment in IAM

 ### Prerequisites